Impact of the COVID-19 pandemic on television in the United States: Initial suspension of production

 Lastly, Netflix announced that production on all its films and series in the United States and Canada would be suspended.
 Production in other countries would be assessed on a case-by-case basis.

-20th Television and ABC Studios suspended production on multiple series, including Empire (which prematurely ended its final season), Pose, Queen of the South, American Housewife, Grey's Anatomy and Genius.
+20th Television and ABC Studios suspended production on multiple series, including Empire (which prematurely ended its final season), Pose, Queen of the South, American Housewife, Grey's Anatomy, American Horror Story and Genius.
 On March 14, Sony Pictures Television announced that it would suspend production on programs such as The Blacklist and The Goldbergs.

 On March 15, MGM Television revealed that it had suspended production of The Handmaid's Tale, although already-filmed episodes were expected to air sometime in 2021.
 Another Hulu series, The Orville, also suspended production.
 Last Man Standing originally planned to film its season finale without a studio audience before ultimately suspending production.
 Both The Orville and Last Man Standing were among the last television series to suspend production.
 NBC pulled the April 7 episode of its medical drama New Amsterdam for sensitivity reasons, as it depicted a flu pandemic affecting New York City.

 The big-three networks' soap operas also suspended production, as a result; CBS's The Bold and the Beautiful and The Young and the Restless, and ABC's General Hospital eventually ran out of first-run episodes by late April and late May, respectively.
 All three shows began to air themed reruns of classic episodes in the interim.
-To conserve first-run episodes, most soaps stopped airing first-run episodes on Fridays; and General Hospital added additional flashbacks from recent storylines to draw out its remaining inventory of episodes.
-By contrast, as episodes of NBC's Days of Our Lives are produced roughly eight months in advance of their broadcast, the program had a much larger backlog of first-run episodes available.
-Viewership of U.S. soap operas saw gains as stay-at-home orders were imposed nationwide in late March.
+To conserve first-run episodes, most soaps stopped airing first-run episodes on Fridays, while General Hospital added additional flashbacks from recent storylines to draw out its remaining inventory of episodes.
+By contrast, NBC's Days of Our Lives had enough of a backlog to last through October 2020.
+Viewership of soap operas saw gains as stay-at-home orders were imposed nationwide in late March.
 The Bold and the Beautiful and General Hospital saw their best ratings since March 2018, and Days of our Lives and The Young and the Restless saw their best ratings since 2019.